 Overview

-ÐecisionToolkit is a set of tools designed to build, test and evaluate decision models, constructed basing on the Decision Model and Notation (DMN™) specification, which is an industry standard governed by the Object Management Group (OMG®).
+ÐecisionToolkit is a set of tools for designing, testing and executing decision models based on the DMN™ specification, an industry standard governed by OMG®.

 ÐecisionToolkit offers a range of features, including DMN models evaluation, decision tables evaluation, and FEEL expressions evaluation.
 It also includes functionality for parsing, validating, and recognizing DMN models, decision tables, and FEEL expressions.
 Users can test DMN models, decision tables, and FEEL expressions, and export them to HTML.